dest-3/dest-3.github.io/_posts/2023-01-05-Embedded-Devices-Hacking-A-Router-Part-1.md

 ---
-title: "Embedded Devices: Hacking a Router Part 1"
+title: "Embedded Devices: Pwning a Router Part 1 - Attaching to UART"
 date: 2023-01-05
 tags: [posts]
 excerpt: "Exploring the hardware of an embedded device, connecting to the debug interface, obtaining a shell"